PerfectFit-project/rasa_bot/implementation-details.md

 * Access the chatbot from http://localhost:3000/?userid=70&sessionid=1&a=3&g=4 where userid=`<value>` is an id given from prolific, a=`<value> is the user's age and g=<value> is the user's gender where male: 0 and female: 1.`
 * ![Alt text](Chatbot dialog flow.jpg?raw=true "Chatbot Dialog Flow")
-* The bot is configured to ask the PMT questions and recommend activities 2 times.
-This is hardcoded in ActionStartPMTQuestions action, in actions.py
+* **Number of iterations (pmt questions + recommended activity):** The bot is configured to ask the PMT questions and recommend activities min 1 time and max 4 times.
+This is done in **ActionStartPMTQuestions** action, in actions.py.
+The exact amount of iterations depends on the "good state" of the user.
+"Good state" is when the score of all PMT questions is over 80% on the previous round.
 * For each PMT question, the user's answer is saved to the sessiondata table.
 Since we have only one session here, session_num=1 for all.
 Each round is distinguised with the round_num column.

 ### Personalization